sammychris/100-days-of-code/log.md

               but while still trying to solve the challenges, I had to move Front-end section of FCC starting with boostrap"

 **Link(s) to work** [Functional Programming](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/functional-programming/)

+### Day 14: April 2, Tuesday

+**Today's Progress**: Completed the boostraps, Jquery, Sass.
+Did some Intermediate Algorithm Scripting Challenges.
+                      Moving in to react.

+**Thoughts** "I so much love the Intermediate Algorithm and I was able to have completed some of the challenges"

+**Link(s) to work** Intermediate Algorithm Scripting Challenges](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/)